-Article 1 - Committee Descriptions
+A. Committee Descriptions

-Much of the work of Rockland Church shall be performed by various committees that are overseen by the Board of Elders or relevant Ministry teams.
-Such committees will be formed on an as-needed basis by the membership, the Ministry teams, or the Board of Elders.
+Much of the work of Rockland Church shall be performed by various committees that are overseen by the Elder Board or relevant Ministry teams.
+Such committees will be formed on an as needed basis by the Ministry teams, or the Board of Elders.
 These shall be called general committees.

+Article 6.
 Other Lay Leadership Positions

-Article 1 - Clerk
+A. Clerk

-The Church Clerk shall take the minutes of all congregational meetings and meetings of the Board of Elders.
-The Clerk shall work with the historian and staff to archive church records.
-The Clerk shall be responsible for keeping these bylaws current.
+The Church Clerk shall take the minutes of all congregational meetings and meetings of the Board of Elders and shall deliver such minutes to the appropriate staff member for archiving.
 The Clerk shall be elected at the annual congregational meeting for a term of two years with no term limits.

-Article 2 - Historian
+B. Historian

-The Church Historian shall be knowledgeable about Rockland history and preserve and protect the archives of the church which include:

-1. The minutes of all congregational meetings and meetings of the Board of Elders after the year in which they were created, and

-2. Items of a historical interest to the church, including photos.

-The Historian shall be elected at the annual congregational meeting for a term of three years with no term limits.
+The Church Historian shall be knowledgeable about Rockland history and preserve and protect the archives of the church consisting of items of a historical interest to the church, including photos.
+The Historian shall be elected at the annual congregational meeting for a term of three years, with no term limits.

-Article 3 - Eligibility
+C. Eligibility

 To be eligible to hold an elected position an individual shall be an active member of Rockland Community Church.
-The Historian or Church Clerk may concurrently hold more than one position.
-Staff
+No individual, other than the Clerk and Historian, shall concurrently hold more than one elected position.

+Article 7 Staff

-Article 1 - Pastorate
+A. Pastorate

-The pastorate, as defined in these bylaws, consists of the Lead Pastor and such Associate Pastors and Assistant Pastors as may exist.
-The Lead Pastor is the head pastor in the pastorate, and the other Pastors shall perform such duties as determined by the Lead Pastor.
-Each pastor in the pastorate shall be a member of the Board of Elders but they may have only one vote between them.
-No member of the Pastorate can be elected as the Lead Elder.
-The Pastorate shall be considered advisors to all Ministry Teams.
+The pastorate, consists of the Lead Pastor and such Associate Pastors and Assistant Pastors as may exist.
+The Lead Pastor is responsible to the Board of Elders (see Rockland Constitution Article 4).
+The other pastors and staff report to the Lead Pastor.
+The Lead Pastor shall be a member of the Board of Elders, however, cannot serve as Lead Elder.

-Termination
+(1).
+Resignation or Termination

-The Lead, Associate, or Assistant Pastor shall give sixty days of notice in case of a voluntary resignation, and the Lead Pastor shall vacate the parsonage within the same period of time.
+The Lead, Associate, or Assistant Pastor shall give sixty days’ notice in case of a voluntary resignation and the Lead Pastor shall vacate the parsonage within the same period of time.

-The church may request the resignation by a two-thirds vote of the voting members who are present at a properly called congregational meeting and the relationship shall be dissolved within sixty days.
+The church may request the resignation of the Lead Pastor by a two-thirds vote of the voting members who are present at a properly called congregational meeting and the relationship shall be dissolved within sixty days.
 The parsonage shall likewise be vacated by the Lead Pastor within sixty days.
-When either party (the Pastor or the Church) decides to terminate the relationship, the termination shall be by action of the Board of Elders.

-Article 2 - Lead Pastor
+An associate pastor or assistant pastor may be terminated for cause by the Lead Pastor with the concurrence of the board of Elders.

-Selection of the Lead Pastor
+B. Lead Pastor

+(1).
+Selection

-A Pastoral Search Committee shall be formed to make a canvass of qualified ministers, select one who in their judgment shall be called to the Lead Pastor position, and discuss with him or her the terms and conditions of the call.
-The Board of Elders shall, upon selection of a candidate, introduce him or her to the congregation, and at a properly called congregational meeting, propose his or her election by the membership.
+A Pastoral Search Committee shall be formed to identify qualified ministers, select one who in their judgment shall be called to the Lead Pastor position, and discuss with him or her the terms and conditions of the call.
+The Board of Elders shall, upon selection of a candidate, introduce him or her to the congregation, and at a properly called congregational meeting and propose his or her election by the membership.
 A two-thirds vote of the members at that meeting shall constitute a call.
-When a candidate has accepted a call, he or she shall, at the first opportunity, become a member of the church.
+When a candidate has accepted a call, he or she shall, be considered a member of the church.

-Lead Pastor Function and Duties
+(2).
+Function and Duties